 Aside from music, I have a fine collection of Spanish broadswords, a burning penchant for a nice glass of Scotch and can rock a baby blue turtle neck with the best of them.

 Or at least these are things I wish I did, and things Ron Burgundy does on the daily.
 But I digress.

 In all seriousness, I’m a junior journalism major.
 I write a lot and read a lot.
 I listen to a lot of sounds and own a lot of posters and drink slightly more coffee than the average college student.
 I have a lot of food stains on my clothes.
 And I really enjoy Main Street Mag.

-Anna Parisi, Digital Editor
+Anna Parisi, creative consultant